wiicode/cybersecurity-framework/bronze-controls/designing-controls/identity-and-access-management.md

 - **hardware-backed certificate authentication** – a cryptographic key and certificate stored in a hardware chip on a user's device (such as a Trusted Platform Module) or on a user's smart card - they can provide high confidence in the identity of a user or device if supported by other physical and technical controls.
 However, to gain this confidence, the end user device upon which the token is utilized must be trusted
 - **biometric** – the use of an aspect of the user's physiology to identify them, such as a finger print or facial recognition.These can be useful for reducing the password burden on users.

-Whilst they cannot be "shoulder surfed" by a nearby attacker, some forms are easier to spoof than others
+While they cannot be "shoulder surfed" by a nearby attacker, some forms are easier to spoof than others

 # Privileged user management